 Formerly a resource for Mac OS 9 cling-ons, and now somewhere to delve into the history of the computer keyboard technology industry.

 You would not keep a dog and bark yourself.
-Yet, we buy computers, and perform the thinking for them.
+Why then with computers must we perform all the thinking for them?

 The objective of a data-driven system is not to put the data in, but to get the data out.

 On two occasions I have been asked, — “Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?”
 In one case a member of the Upper, and in the other a member of the Lower, House put this question.
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.Charles Babbage: Passages from the Life of a Philosopher (1864)

 What a satire, by the way, is that machine [Babbage’s Engine], on the mere mathematician!
 A Frankenstein-monster, a thing without brains and without heart, too stupid to make a blunder; that turns out results like a corn-sheller, and never grows any wiser or better, though it grind a thousand bushels of them!Oliver Wendell Holmes Sr: The Autocrat of the Breakfast-Table (1858)

 There’s an old story about the person who wished his computer were as easy to use as his telephone.
 That wish has come true, since I no longer know how to use my telephone.Bjarne Stroustrup

 If Java had true garbage collection, most programs would delete themselves upon execution.Robert Sewell